 Study design

 This study was a two-arm pilot randomized controlled trial.
-It comprised of two study visits conducted two weeks apart (see Figure 2).
+It comprised two study visits conducted two weeks apart (see Figure 2).
 The first visit was to conduct a focused history, physical examination, and laboratory tests (urinalysis and prostate-specific antigen).
 The second visit was to confirm the diagnosis of LUTS/BPH and discuss treatment options.
 Due to the nature of the intervention, only outcome assessors were blinded.

 Setting